unsliced/unsliced.github.io/_posts/2019-08-05-A-First-Post.md

 Need to look into the [front matter variables issue](https://jekyllrb.com/docs/front-matter/), especially to get tags working.

 There is some sort of [semi-manual solution here](https://www.assertnotmagic.com/2017/04/25/jekyll-tags-the-easy-way/) - worth investigating.
+This seems to be a workable solution, but you must remember to create a *tags/new_tag.md* file for each new tag.